Can Digital Bookkeeping Make For Happier Landlords?

-But things are changing, slowly but somewhat steadily.
-In a new PYMNTS interview, Karen Webster talks with Peter Koch, CEO of ManageCasa, a property management software provider that focuses on DIY landlord and property management, about bringing more digital bookkeeping to the space.
+However, things are changing slowly and steadily.
+In a PYMNTS interview, Karen Webster spoke with Peter Koch, CEO of ManageCasa, a property management software provider that focuses on DIY landlord and property management, about bringing more digital bookkeeping to the space.

 The interview took place amid increasing competition among payment service and other companies to inject more digital efficiency into rental real estate and the maintenance of relationships between tenants, landlords and others.